hjben/hjben.github.io/_posts/2021-05-26-spark-cluster.md

 ### 1. Execute spark
 (1) Spark master and workers are run when the container created, you could save the time to enter spark execution command.

 (2) If no errors found in the process above, you can access the spark web ui.
-The address url of web ui is _localhost:8080_.
+The address of web ui is _localhost:8080_.

 <img src ="https://raw.githubusercontent.com/hjben/hjben.github.io/master/_img/spark-cluster/spark-job-ui.png" alt="spark-job-ui">